aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 cat get-data-template.yaml | envsubst > get-data.yaml
 ```

-And then run the job as below.
+And then run the training job as below.
 The pod will take roughly 6 minutes to start as it is a roughly 35GB image.

 ```bash
 kubectl apply -f get-data.yaml